chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

     ./run-scripts/tc2/run_microdroid_demo.sh

 .. note::
     This test is specific to Android only.
-An example of the expected test result for this test is ilustrated in the related :ref:`Total Compute Platform Expected Test Results <docs/totalcompute/tc2/expected-test-results_microdroid>` document section.
+An example of the expected test result for this test is illustrated in the related :ref:`Total Compute Platform Expected Test Results <docs/totalcompute/tc2/expected-test-results_microdroid>` document section.

 Kernel Selftest